 We had an amazing tour of Boeing’s production lines inside the world’s largest building by area.
 I’ll post about this later.

-Over at the Future of Flight building on the south-east side of the airfield, which doubles as the Delivery Centre, we arrived to be greeted by a fantastic lunch laid on by Boeing and a chance to mingle with the other VIP’s and BA staff on the trip.
+Future of Flight building on the south-east side of the airfield, which doubles as the Delivery Centre, we arrived to be greeted by a fantastic lunch laid on by Boeing and a chance to mingle with the other VIP’s and BA staff on the trip.
 The centre has a bunch of displays about Boeing aircraft, including a section of Pan Am 707 fuselage, two 727 cockpits, and some experimental aircraft.

 There is also a huge Boeing store with all manner of goodies, from pens, t-shirts and stickers, to books, DVDs and scale models of the different aircraft they produce.
 I’ll gladly admit I spent more than I should in here!